hardik-dadhich/appconfiguration-go-sdk/README.md

   Configuration dashboard.
 - apikey : ApiKey of the App Configuration service.
 Obtain it from the service credentials section of the App Configuration dashboard.

-* collectionId: Id of the collection created in App Configuration service instance.
+* collectionId: Id of the collection created in App Configuration service instance under the **Collections** section.
+* environmentId: Id of the environment created in App Configuration service instance under the **Environments** section.

 > Here, by default live update from the server is enabled.
 To turn off this mode see the [below section](#work-offline-with-local-configuration-file-optional)